agitea/invacost_NH/README.md

 Source: NOAA National Centers for Environmental Information (NCEI) U.S. Billion-Dollar Weather and Climate Disasters (2022). https://www.ncei.noaa.gov/access/monitoring/billions/, DOI: 10.25921/stkw-7w73 downloaded on 06 April 2022

+### Output (in output folder):
+Output from the cost includes supplementary material Data S1 - the filtered InvaCost dataset used in the analysis